Eating Duck When Pregnant – Is It Safe?

 What Is Duck Meat?

-Duck is white meat, which is part of the poultry family.
+Duck is a white meat bird in the poultry family.
 The presence of myoglobin classifies duck meat as white meat.
-Though people from across the world relish different delicacies of duck meat, the method of cooking duck varies from one region to region.
+Though people across the world relish different duck dishes, the methods of cooking duck vary from one region to another.
 Pekin duck meat is the most common duck meat eaten in the United States of America.
 Pekin ducks are also known as the ‘Long Island’ ducks.

 Here is the simple-to-understand nutritional value of 100g of cooked duck meat as per the USDA (1).